Which drugs have we found so far?

 What do people think they have?

-This summer, the vast majority of people thought they had MDMA or LSD.
+For the 2016/17 summer we carried out 330 tests.
+The vast majority of people thought they had MDMA or LSD.
 Much less common were cocaine, 2C-B, ketamine, and methylone.

 Please note that there are some substances in use at events that are not commonly brought in for testing, such as cannabis, psilocybin mushrooms, alcohol, and GHB.